-Maybe you’ve seen these flower ice cubes floating around on the site.
+Maybe you’ve seen these edible flower ice cubes floating around.
 They’ve been intriguing me for a while, and I finally gave them a try.
 They look so pretty and they seem like a perfect idea for spring, but they weren’t quite as straightforward as they look.
 The first few times I made them they didn’t turn out that great but I kept at it and finally got the hang of it.
 I’ll try to spare you some aggravation and share what I learned.

 Even though you’re not going to be actually eating the flowers, edible varieties like roses, pansies, nasturtiums, marigolds, violets and geraniums will obviously be the best choices for these ice cubes.
 I found that pansies and geraniums worked well, and I didn’t try miniature roses, but they would be a good choice.
 You can also use herbs and blooming herbs like mint, or chive blossoms.